User Guide

 -

-Refer to the Features below for details of each command.
+Refer to the Features below for additional details.

 Data entry specifications

-Tag types
+Tag specifications

 CampusBridge supports three tag types, each displayed in a distinct colour: